GuruProger/content-hub/backend/docs/api-endpoints.md

 **PATCH** `/{user_id}`

-Updates user data, including optional avatar image.
+Updates user profile fields.
+All fields are optional.
+Avatar can also be replaced.

 #### Request Content Type: